Ibtesam-Mahmood/Rime-SDK/README.md

 :exclamation: Can only be called when `RimeBloc().state` is `RimeLiveState`

 #### Leave Event <a name="7.4.6"></a>
-Calls the `RimeAPI.leaveChannel` to remeove a channel memebership for the authenticated user.
+Calls the `RimeAPI.leaveChannel` to remeove a channel membership for the authenticated user.
 The channel is removed from the current `RimeLiveState`
 Leave a channel corresponds to a userId and will delete the channel from the state.
 Will only delete for the corresponding userId which intialized Rime.
 ```dart
 //Example